googleworkspace/dev-assist/packages/mcp-dev-assist/README.md

 ### `preview_google_workspace_card`

-Generates a preview of a Google Workspace UI Kit card.
+Generates a preview of a Google Workspace Card.
 Use this tool to visualize how a card will look in Google Workspace applications.

 **Parameters:**

-- `card` (object): The Google Workspace UI Kit card JSON object.
+- `card` (object): The Google Workspace Card JSON object.

 **Example:**